 The Competitor is to ensure that shooting sticks are securely in position before placing their rifle on the shooting stick.
-PCP Rifles must only be loaded when securely resting on the shooting stick.
-Spring rifles are to be carefully loaded and placed on the shooting sticks.
+Rifles may be loaded prior to them being placed on the shooting sticks, when doing so Competitors are to ensure that their muzzle is pointing over a designated firing line at all times.
 Sticks can be minorly adjusted with the rifle resting on the shooting stick.
-However, if major adjustments are to be made.
-The rifle is to be safely unloaded or safely discharged as per the cease fire procedure described in Section 3.1 then the adjustments can be made.
+However, if major adjustments are to be made, the rifle is to be safely unloaded or safely discharged as per the cease fire procedure described in Section 3.1 the adjustments can then be made.
 In this scenario the Competitor must make this known to other Competitors within the shooting group.